The bound orbits and gravitational waveforms of timelike particles around renormalization group improved Kerr black holes: THE GRAVITATIONAL WAVE FROM PERIODIC ORBITS

 $\alpha =1$ indicates that the RG improvement is performed at the level of the action, whereas $\alpha=0$ if it is employed at the level of field equations \cite{Reuter:2003ca,Reuter:2004nv,Platania:2019qvo,Platania2023}.
 Clearly, the metric (\ref{eq:metric}) does not satisfy this equation.
 In fact, this metric can be regarded as a solution to Einstein's equations with a pseudo-matter field \cite{Reuter:2010xb}

 where the components of $\tilde{T}_{\mu\nu}$ have also been displayed in Ref. \cite{Reuter:2010xb}.
 Therefore, in a simplified interpretation, the gravitational effects induced by $G(r)$ can be equivalently treated as those generated by an additional pseudo-matter field \cite{Reuter:2003ca}.
-Considering that the metric (\ref{eq:metric}) reduces to the Kerr spacetime in the far-field approximation $(r\rightarrow{\infty})$, we can thus employ the numerical kludge method to approximately derive the gravitational waveforms generated by the secondary compact object moving along periodic orbits under the EMRI assumption.
+Considering that the metric (\ref{eq:metric}) reduces to the Kerr spacetime in the far-field approximation $(r\rightarrow{\infty})$, we can thus employ the numerical kludge method to approximately derive the gravitational waveforms generated by the secondary compact object moving along the orbits under the EMRI assumption.

-Following the Refs. (\cite{Babak:2006uv,Poisson:2014kt,Maselli:2021men,Liang:2022gdk}) and adopting the adiabatic approximation, the gravitational wave radiated from these orbits can be computed using the following quadratic order formula:
+{However, given that our analysis is confined to bound orbits and primarily examines the influence of the parameters $\gamma$ and $\omega$ on orbital dynamics, we have neglected the loss of the gravitational energy radiated by the orbital motion.
+In practice, this corresponds to retaining only the leading-order term within the post-Newtonian approximation.
+Following Refs. (\cite{Babak:2006uv,Poisson:2014kt,Maselli:2021men,Liang:2022gdk}), the gravitational wave radiated from these orbits can be computed using the following quadratic order formula:}

+{where $I_{ij}=\int d^{3}xT^{tt}(t,x^i)x^ix^j$ is the mass quadrupole moment given in terms of the source stress-energy tensor $T^{tt}(t,x^i)=m\delta^{3}(x^i-z^{i}(t))$.
+Note here $x^i$ are Cartesian spatial coordinates as defined in Ref. (\cite{Babak:2006uv}) and $z^i(t)$ is the worldline of the secondary object.
+For a binary EMRI system of orbiting bodies, Eq. (\ref{GWfirst}) becomes

-where $\eta=Mm/(M+m)^{2}$ is the symmetric mass ratio, $M$ and $m$ are the masses of the RGI-Kerr black hole and the secondary object, respectively. $D_{L}$ is the luminosity distance of the EMRI system, $\boldsymbol{v}$ the spatial velocity of the secondary object and $\boldsymbol{n}$ is the unit vector pointing to the radial direction associated to the motion of the secondary object.
-Then by adopting a "detector-adapted" coordinate system as
+where $\eta=Mm/(M+m)^{2}$ is the symmetric mass ratio, $M$ and $m$ are the masses of the RGI-Kerr black hole and the secondary object, respectively. $D_{L}$ is the luminosity distance of the EMRI system, $\boldsymbol{v}$ is the spatial relative velocity of the secondary object and $\boldsymbol{n}$ is the unit vector pointing to the radial direction associated to the motion of the secondary object \cite{Poisson:2014kt}. }